kaa1203/goit-markup-hw-03/README.md

-# goit-markup-hw-02
+# goit-markup-hw-03

-Finished Studio page CSS styling and portfolio mark up
+Finished "naming" the class of elements
+Applied some flexbox in the styling